Call for papers is open till March 12

 You discuss your content with your PC member

-You rehearse and prepare for your session
+You have calls with PC, rehearse and prepare for your session

 We close CFP